fictorial/jefe/README.markdown

 ## Principles

-1. Third-party code may only see and touch that which your Node.js app allows it to see and touch.
+1. Third-party code may only see and touch that which you allows it to see and touch.
 2. Third-party code may only use a finite amount of time to run.
 3. Third-party code may only use a limited amount of RAM.